On this page

 Surrogacy requires time and patience.
 Though it can be an emotionally intense and legally complex arrangement, it is becoming more popular as a way for infertile couples to have children.

-Single women, heterosexual couples and same sex couples can enter into a surrogacy arrangement to start a family under certain conditions.
+Single women, single men, heterosexual couples and same sex couples can enter into a surrogacy arrangement to start a family under certain conditions.

 How does surrogacy work?